movibe/laravelcp/readme.md

 - ~~Complete the json/xml api~~
 - ~~Make everything more "plug-in able", ideally you wont edit the core package at all but instead make your own vendor that links into this package~~
+- theme support that supports using default files if theme files dont exist, similar to smarty
+- plugin example, most likely trouble tickets, to show how to inject a new module/plugin to the core w/o changing the core